Select a theme or department below to find the answers to our most frequently asked questions across campus.

-www.flagler.edu/thehammock to find events happening for the entire month or year.
+A: You can log in to Saints Connect with your Flagler credentials at https://www.flagler.edu/saintsconnect to find events happening for the entire month or year.
 To see what is happening on a daily basis, follow the Flagler Events Instagram & Twitter accounts @flaglerevents.Back To Top

 Q: When should we apply for scholarships?

 Q: Who should we talk to about our financial aid packages?

 Q: What is Financial Aid?

 A: Everything in a financial aid award offer - grants, scholarships, work study, federal student loans, and federal parent loans.

 Q: How do I apply for Financial Aid?

 A: You have to complete a Free Application for Federal Student Aid (FAFSA) to apply for federal grants and loans.
 The FAFSA is also required for need-based grants and scholarships.
 A new FAFSA must be completed for each academic year.
 The FAFSA opens on October 1 and can be completed online at https://fafsa.gov.

 Q: Why do my parents have to turn in tax documents?

 A: When students are selected by the federal government for review in a process called verification, the college is required to verify that the information on their FAFSA (Free Application for Federal Student Aid) application matches their income tax, financial, and other household information.
 For more information: https://studentaid.ed.gov/sa/fafsa/next-steps.